FAQ

 Q: What about prayer?

 Answer: When the five-daily prayers intersect with event times we will pause the event and pray within the timeframe of the prayer.
-However, we are in the practice of delaying the start of the Magrib prayer, to include brothers and sisters who are accustomed to praying it later.
-If you come late to an event or need space to pray on your own, please ask one of our team members - we have prayer mats + modest garments + turbahs if you need!
-Please note that our space is NOT currently open for the 5 daily prayers or Friday Prayer (jummah), unless we have have an event during prayer time.
+However, we are in the practice of delaying the start of the Magrib prayer, to include brothers and sisters who are accustomed to praying it later, based on their school of thought.
+If you come late to an event or need space to pray on your own, please ask one of our team members - we have prayer mats + modest garments + turbahs and a private nook if you need!
+Please note that our space is NOT currently open for the 5 daily prayers, unless we have have an event during prayer time.

 Q: I’m not Muslim.
 Can I still attend an event?
 What can I expect?